 - Be social.
 Engage with your audience.
 Ask them questions and respond.
 Don’t forget about the “social” part of your social media marketing strategy.

 - Invest in visuals.
 Stand out by being beautiful.
 Invest in a high-quality camera and try video.

 - Post consistently.
 If you’re going to start on a platform and want to succeed on it, you need to stick with it.
 Social media success doesn’t come overnight.

 - Test and Measure.
-If you've invested all this energy into being on social, don't throw it away down paths which aren't going to yield the return you want.
-If something isn't working, you need to know, and you need to stop.
-Invest in analytics as much as you invest in Posting.
+If you’ve invested all this energy into your social media marketing strategy, don’t throw it away down paths that aren’t going to yield the return you want.
+If something isn’t working, you need to know, and you need to stop.
+Invest in analytics as much as you invest in posting.